azf20/7702-mission/README.md

 - Tracks the status of the upgrade (pending, confirmed, error) using `useSendCalls` and `useWaitForCallsStatus`.
 - Exposes a `refreshStatus` callback to manually refetch account status and capabilities.
 - Handles all query invalidation and status logic in one place for a clean UI experience.
+- Checks if the current chain supports EIP-7702 by making an `isSevenSevenZeroTwo` call on a dummy delegate account (using stateOverrides)

 **Returns:**
 - `accountType`: The parsed account type and delegated address (if any)